 Most ESRD patients are eligible to apply for Medicare as their primary insurance payer.
 Some, however, are not immediately eligible for Medicare primary payer coverage because of their employment status and pre- existing primary insurance payers.
 These patients are covered by payers such as Employer Group Health Plans (EGHPs), the Department of Veterans Affairs, and private insurers.
-Typically, they wait 30-33 months before becoming eligible for Medicare as primary payer and are not included in the Medicare EDB database during the waiting period.
+Typically, they wait 30-33 months before becoming eligible for Medicare as primary payer.
 These patients will have first service dates established by the Medical Evidence forms or EQRS events, but will not have any dialysis claims or hospitalization events in the CMS claims database.

-Treatment history events can be tracked by the EQRS Patient Events File, which follows changes in modality, transplants, transfers between facilities, and death.
+Treatment history events can be tracked by the EQRS Events File, which follows changes in modality, transplants, transfers between facilities, and death.
 All ESRD patients, regardless of their Medicare eligibility status, are in the EQRS system.